 The external committee members are Cornell Alumni recognized in their fields of expertise.
-They are invited on select Ignite presentations.
+Four of them are regular members of the Ignite Innovation Program.

 Committee & Advisors

 Dr. Galvin is a member of several scientific societies, has published more than 20 technical papers and holds 58 patents.
 He is a member of the Advisory Councils of the Cornell Engineering College, Entrepreneurship at Cornell and the Cornell Materials Science Department and has served as a member of the Cornell Board of Trustees.
 He also serves as a director of the Boyce Thompson Institute for Plant Research and Ithaca Area Economic Development.
 He was named Cornell Entrepreneur of the Year 2014.

 He holds a B.S. from the California Institute of Technology in electrical engineering and a Ph.D. in materials science and MBA from Cornell University.